Jack-ki1/MARTIAL_JENGA_PROJECT_AI_ENGINEERING/README.md

 3. Scale features using the loaded scaler
 4. Generate predictions using the loaded model
 5. Integrate predictions into business applications.

+## Conclusion

+While the models show limited predictive power for purchase amounts, the analysis provides valuable insights into customer behavior patterns.
+The project demonstrates the complete machine learning workflow from data acquisition to model deployment.
+Although numerical prediction accuracy is low, the feature importance analysis offers actionable business intelligence for marketing and customer engagement strategies.
+ The current model serves as a foundation for understanding customer behavior and can be enhanced with richer datasets and advanced analytical approaches.